 Temporary electrical installations

-Only authorised and competent personnel shall install all site electrical supply systems and shall be responsible for the control of all maintenance and repairs to any electrical switchboard, distribution board, hand tools.
+Only authorized and competent personnel shall install all site electrical supply systems and shall be responsible for the control of all maintenance and repairs to any electrical switchboard, distribution board, hand tools.
 All electrical equipments should be inspected and certified as safe for use prior to commissioning.
 The provision of all connections and equipment required shall be in accordance with these safety conditions and comply strictly with applicable Electricity Rules.

 - SANITATION ON SITE